danvk/webdiff/README.md

 a personal access token for webdiff via github.com → profile → Settings →
 Personal access tokens.
 Make sure to grant all the "repo" privileges.

+You can also use `git webshow` in place of `git show` to show a single commit:

+    git webshow HEAD

+`git webshow REF` is shorthand for `git webdiff REF^..REF`.

 ## Configuration

 webdiff can be configured via [`git config`][git config].
 To change the syntax highlighting theme, for example: